sansumbrella/Choreograph/README.md

 Timelines manage a collection of Motions.

 ### Using the lerp specializations
-Add the relevant specialization cpp file to your build sources.
+If you are using Cinder, the relevant specialization header should be included by Choreograph.hpp automatically.

 #### History/Tweening alternatives:
 Cinder's Timeline is an excellent, production-ready tweening option.
 It is based on the previous version of Choreograph.